 Travel insurance – this is a prerequisite to travelling with us.
 Please see our section on Travel Insurance for further details.

 EHIC cards – this is applicable if you are a British passport holder and travelling within the EU.
 It entitles you to the same level of medical care that a national of the country you are visiting will receive without charge.
 Please check the expiry date on existing cards.

 Full driving license – if you are hiring a car or would like to drive a snowmobile then please ensure that you take your license with you.
 You either need to take your old paper licence or the photocard part of the new licence. (see trip dossiers for further details).

 Cash and credit card – Most major credit cards are accepted in our destinations.
 However, we would recommend you avoid depending on American Express or Diner’s Club as these are less widely accepted.
 Cash points are not always available in our destinations.
 It is generally worth advising your bank that you are travelling overseas to ensure that you do not have any issues using your card abroad.
-If you travel with cash then please ensure you keep it safe and secure.
-Also check the limitations of your travel insurance.
+If you travel with cash, please ensure you keep it safe and secure.
+Also, check the limitations of your travel insurance.

-Glasses/contact lenses (if required) – you are going to see some spectacular places and it would be shame to miss any of it!
+Glasses/contact lenses (if required) – you are going to see some spectacular places and it would be a shame to miss any of it!
 Pop them in your hand luggage if you are flying in case of delays to your luggage.

 First aid kit and medication - You should always carry a first aid kit with you when you travel and ensure that any essential medication you require is carried in your hand luggage (in case of any luggage delays).
-You will need to ensure that you have the relevant accompanying documentation for any medication and that it complies with all of the rules and regulations regarding items that you are allowed to carry on board an aircraft.
+You will need to ensure that you have the relevant accompanying documentation for any medication and that it complies with all of the rules and regulations regarding items you are allowed to carry on board an aircraft.

 Toiletries – although some accommodation may provide the basics this is not the norm and so you should take all that you need with you.